-We run Water Services for any yard, any size.
+We can install a water services for any yard, any size.
 We will bore underneath sidewalk and driveways and carefully hand dig around all utilities.
 When we perform this work, you can choose between two different piping options.

-It offers many of the same features that Aquapex offers including seamless installs, flexibility, and the ability to protect against freezing.
+This pipe offers many of the same features that Aquapex® offers including seamless installs, flexibility, and the ability to protect against freezing.
 The biggest disadvantage of Polyethylene is its fitting system.
-Unlike the superior design of Aquapex, it will not expand and must be used with a Push Connect system.
+Unlike the superior design of Aquapex®, it will not expand and must be used with a Push Connect System.
 These fittings do have a higher fail rate over time as they do not hold as strongly to the pipe and are susceptible to the acids in the ground.
+Something to consider during your budgeting.